Primus pilus

-During the Roman Empire, emperor Claudius created the office of primus pilus iterum.
+During the Roman Empire, the emperor Claudius created the office of primus pilus iterum.
 To become the primus pilus iterum an officer must have formerly served as a tribune in the vigiles, cohortes urbanae, or Praetorian Guard.
-The primus pilus iterum would hold the responsibility of a Praefectus castrorum but with higher pay.
+The primus pilus iterum would hold the responsibility of a praefectus castrorum but with higher pay.

 The primus pilus was a well paid position.
 They could accumulate enough wealth to become part of the equestrian class.
 Even if they failed to gather such wealth, they were promoted to the equestrian class after retiring.

-Only eight officers in a fully officered legion outranked the primus pilus: The legate (lēgātus legiōnis), commanding the legion; the senior tribune (tribunus laticlavius); the Camp Prefect (praefectus castrorum); and the five junior tribunes (tribuni angusticlavii).
+Only eight officers in a fully officered legion outranked the primus pilus: The legate (legatus legionis), commanding the legion; the senior tribune (tribunus laticlavius); the camp prefect (praefectus castrorum); and the five junior tribunes (tribuni angusticlavii).

-The primus pilus centurion had a place in the war councils along with the military tribunes and the Legate.
+The primus pilus centurion had a place in the war councils along with the military tribunes and the legate.